ari-hacks/terraform-study-guide/Objective 1 & 2/Iac.md

   - Plan & Apply: run `terraform plan` to verify creation then `terraform apply` to create the resources and state files
 - **Advantages of Terraform**
   - Platform Agnostic: allows for management of a mixed environment with the same workflow
-  - State Management: State files are created when a project is initialized. state is used to create plans and update your infrastructure.
+  - State Management: State files are created when a project is initialized. state is used to create plans and update our infrastructure.
 State determines how configuration changes are measured.
 When a change is made, those changes are compared with the state file to determine resource creation or changes
   - Operator Confidence: `terraform apply` allows for review before changes are applied.
 </details>